timholy/FastAnonymous.jl/README.md

 ```
 One small downside is the fact that `eval` ends up being called twice, once to evaluate the macro's
 return value, and a second time to create the type and constructor in the caller's module.

+Note that any local variables used in `@anon` persist
+for the duration of your session and cannot be garbage-collected.

 ## Acknowledgments